Homemade Pizza Sauce (Ultimate Recipe You’ll Swear By!)

 Pizza Recipe with Biscuit Dough.

-How to Serve This Red Sauce for Pizza Recipe
+How to Use This Easy Pizza Sauce Recipe

-This homemade red sauce is versatile and perfect for any pizza night.
-Simply spread a generous amount of the red sauce over your prepared pizza dough, add your favorite toppings, and bake.
+This homemade pizza sauce is versatile and perfect for any pizza night.
+Simply spread a generous amount of the pizza sauce over your prepared pizza dough, add your favorite toppings and mozzarella cheese, then bake.

 • Air Fryer Pizza: If you haven’t tried Air Fryer Pizza yet, don’t wait another minute.
 The high heat concentrates the flavor of the sauce and all the toppings.
 It tastes incredibly like wood-fired pizza.

-• Naan Pizza Crust: This way is actually my FAVORITE pizza dough ever.
+• Naan Pizza: This way is actually my FAVORITE pizza dough ever.
 Use my viral naan recipe as the dough.
 It turns out soft and airy with a crisp bottom if you pair it with either the air fryer or cast iron methods above.

 • Biscuit Dough Pizza: I LOVE this method as well.
 Using easy drop biscuit batter as the crust not only allows you to make homemade pizza from scratch in under 30 minutes, it is crisp, buttery and soooo delicious.
 If you haven’t tried it, wait no longer.